 - d.
-Completion of a teaching minor (not less than 18 units, of which 9 to 12 must be upper division or graduate courses) in any of the foregoing fields, or in art, astronomy, German, Greek, home economics, mechanic arts, music, physical education, public speaking.
+Completion of a teaching minor (not less than 18 units, of which 9 to 12 must be upper division or graduate courses) in any of the foregoing fields, or in art, astronomy, classical languages, French, German, home economics, mechanic arts, music, physical education, public speaking, under the limitations specified in the preceding section.
 A minor in a modern foreign language must include 12 units of upper division courses. - e.
-A scholastic average of 1.75 must be maintained for all work undertaken after receipt of the bachelor's degree; the same requirement holds for the courses comprising the teaching major, including the upper division courses taken before receipt of the bachelor's degree.
+A scholastic average of 1.75 must be maintained for all work undertaken after receipt of the bachelor's degree and for the upper division and graduate courses comprising the teaching major.
 A grade of C or better must be presented in Education 320A and 320B. - f.
 At least 6 units of graduate courses (200 series) must be completed in the fields of the teaching major and (or) minor. - g.
 A knowledge of the United States Constitution as attested by examination or an approved course. - h.
-Certificate of fitness by the medical authorities of the University of California at Los Angeles. - i.
+Certificate of fitness by the medical authorities of the University of California. - i.
 Evidence of a satisfactory command of spoken English.